metaclips/solana_tx_agent/docs/architecture.md

 12. RPC commitment polling fills in confirmed/finalized fallback evidence.
 13. On failure, `agent_mcp` returns a structured failure report.
 14. `agent_host` records the decision and outcome through `record_agent_decision`.
-15. If failure is retryable and policy allows it, the agent decides whether to retry, wait, abandon, or escalate.
+15. If failure is retryable and policy allows it, the decision layer chooses whether to retry, wait, abandon, or escalate.

 ## Failure Handling